-You do not need to paint in a full pointillist style in order to use some of the benefits of it.
+You do not need to paint in a full pointillist style to use some of its benefits of it.
 For example, if you were painting a landscape, you may want to employ the pointillist style to create a sense of depth in a large area of grass.
 But that does not mean you need to use the pointillist style throughout the rest of your painting.

 Famous Pointillism Artworks